 When it comes to choosing a weapon in Dark Souls 3, it can be extremely confusing since there are soo many to choose from.
 If you don’t know what to use, just experiment with all the weapon types so you feel comfortable trying something new.
 Finding that one weapon you like might be a little tedious, but it is worth it when you do.

 We have gathered 10 of the best Greatswords in Dark Souls 3.
 We have gone through a bunch of subreddits and also tried weapons a bunch of the weapons so we can make this list.
-We are going by damage scaling, skills, and size when it comes to the weapons so we hope you will try these weapons out for yourselves.

 1. Hollowslayer Greatsword